This policy applies to the community of Bellingham, Washington.

 - Collections are selected and maintained by qualified library staff.

-Selection and maintenance of library materials is guided by the Head of Information and Reader Services and will be assigned to qualified library staff based on their experience, training, expertise and interest.
+Selection and maintenance of library materials is guided by the Deputy Library Director and will be assigned to qualified library staff based on their experience, training, expertise and interest.
 Final responsibility for the collection rests with the Library Director, under the authority of the Library Board.